edibotopic/edibotopic-website/content/notes/systemism.md

 to the whole, a particular level of analysis.
 Just as we can be "nutritional reductionists" (reducing food to nutrients), we can also be "sensory reductionists" (reducing food to sense experience) or "cultural reductionists" (reducing food to its socio-cultural role).
-Each of these is a legimitimate way to analyse food but none of them is total.
+Each of these is a legitimate way to analyse food but none of them is total.

 To be more clear, we can think of two general kinds of reduction, each amounting